Format of a Typical Residential Appraisal by Michael Kavluk

 Research:

-3. Current Range of Sale Prices in the Comparable Area
+• Current Sale Price Range in the Area

 Once the most comparable properties is identified, adjustments are applied for a range of factors: Location - type and style - lot size - interior square footage - overall condition - improvements and deficiencies - finishes - mechanics - parking - landscaping etc.